Hevanafa/Posit-92_Wasm/readme.md

 ### Distribution Scripts

+Usually what you need are `optimise_wasm.ts` and `dist.ts`

+The scripts are as follows:

 - `build_dist.ts` - Build & distribute
 - `dist.ts` - Gathers the key files required for distribution
 - `optimise_wasm.ts` - Strips unused functions with `wasm-opt` (requires **Emscripten**)